 These Lunch Lady Brownies are the most chocolatey, fudgy and moist brownies ever!
 Just like the ones they served for school lunch dessert, but this homemade version is better!

 I’ve been on a brownie kick lately.
-I don’t know what’s come over me. 😉 Maybe it’s the stress of selling our house (which we finally sold.
-Yay!).. and probably the stress of building the new one soon.
-I dunno.
+I don’t know what’s come over me.
+Maybe it’s the stress of selling our house (which we finally sold.
+Yay!) and it could also be the pre-stress of building the new one soon.
+I’m not quite sure.
 All I know is that these brownies were sent from heaven above.
 And that I ate 4.
-For reals.
+For real. 😉

 These brownies are simply incredible.
 Fudgy, chewy and totally amazing.
-Apparently, it’s an old classic recipe from the sweet ladies who served our lunches in Elementary school.
+Apparently, it’s an old recipe from the sweet ladies who served our lunches in Elementary school.
 I honestly don’t remember the brownies in Elementary school, but I do remember the rolls and the pizza.
-Remember how good those dinner rolls were?
-After I would eat mine I would go around the lunch table asking everyone else if I could have theirs. 😛 Haha.
+Do you remember how good those dinner rolls were?
+After I would eat mine I would go around the lunch table asking everyone else if I could have theirs.
+Haha.

 - 1 cup butter, melted

 - ½ cup unsweetened cocoa powder

 - ¼ cup milk ( I use 2%)

 - ¼ cup unsweetened cocoa powder

 - Preheat oven to 350° F. Line a 9x13-inch baking dish with foil and spray foil with non-stick spray.
 Set aside.